IterateFast-Labs/OP_multi_agent_framework/README.md

 This application demonstrates a collaborative AI framework where multiple specialized AI agents work together to analyze a proposal, discuss their findings, and reach a synthesized conclusion.
 The entire process is visualized in a real-time dashboard interface.

+## Notice(September 2025)

+**Please be aware that the Agent Discussion Function (QA with Agents) is still under development and is currently unstable.
+Therefore, we do not recommend using it at this time.**

 ## How It Works: The Overall Flow

 The application operates in a sequential, multi-phase process orchestrated by the main `App.tsx` component after a user uploads a proposal.